-52. The data collected by the FSA on chlorate has been submitted to, and forms part of, the evaluation performed by EFSA in 2015.
-Whilst FSA and the Expert Committee on Pesticide Residues in Food (PRiF) have undertaken further data collection, also to inform the discussion on possible future MRLs under the pesticide legislation, the data are unlikely to change the (UK) exposure assessment undertaken by EFSA or conclusions drawn therefrom.
-The COT therefore did not consider it necessary to undertake a full risk assessment itself.
+51. The data collected by the FSA on chlorate has been submitted to and forms part of the evaluation done by EFSA in 2015.
+Whilst FSA and the Expert Committee on Pesticide Residues in Food (PRiF) have undertaken further data collection, also to inform the discussion on possible future MRLs under the pesticide legislation, the data are unlikely to change the (UK) exposure assessment undertaken by EFSA or conclusions drawn.
+The COT therefore did not consider it appropriate to undertake a full risk assessment.
 Thus, the following paragraphs provide an overview and assessment of the EFSA opinion on chlorate.

-53. Chlorate is no longer permitted as a pesticide in the European Union (EU).
-Due to the lack of a maximum residue level (MRL), the default MRL of 0.01 mg/kg is applicable.
+52. Chlorate is no longer permitted as a pesticide in the European Union (EU), due to the lack of a maximum residue level (MRL), the default MRL of 0.01 mg/kg is applicable.
 No maximum level for chlorate in drinking water has been set by the EU, although the World Health Organisation (WHO) set a guideline level of 0.7 mg/L.

-54. Chlorate can be formed as a by-product when using chlorine, chlorine dioxide or hypochlorite and residues in food have been shown to arise from the use of chlorinated water for food processing (for example washing) and the disinfection of surfaces and food processing equipment, although in many cases they may occur simply due to the presence of chlorate in potable water used for food production.
+53. Chlorate can be formed as a by-product when using chlorine, chlorine dioxide or hypochlorite and residues in food have been shown to arise from the use of chlorinated water for food processing (for example washing) and the disinfection of surfaces and food processing equipment, although in many cases they may occur simply due to the presence of chlorate in potable water used for food production.

-55. The primary targets of chlorate toxicity are the thyroid gland and haematological system and like perchlorate, chlorate acts as a competitive inhibitor of iodine uptake in the thyroid leading to chronic effects such as multinodular goitre, especially in populations with mild to moderate iodine deficiency.
+54. The primary targets of chlorate toxicity are the thyroid gland and haematological system and like perchlorate, chlorate acts as a competitive inhibitor of iodine uptake in the thyroid leading to chronic effects such as multinodular goitre, especially in populations with mild to moderate iodine deficiency.
 Due to the lack of adequate epidemiological studies in humans, EFSA established a TDI of 3 μ g/kg bw for chlorate based on a read across from perchlorate.
-Comparing the no observed adverse effect levels (NOAEL) and the lowest observed adverse effect levels (LOAEL) for thyroid follicular cell hypertrophy in rats, perchlorate is about 10 times more potent than chlorate.
-In vitro studies further showed perchlorate to be the more potent inhibitor of thyroid iodine transport.
+When comparing the no observed adverse effect level (NOAEL) to the lowest observed adverse effect level (LOAEL) for thyroid follicular cell hypertrophy in rats, perchlorate is about 10 times more potent than chlorate.
+In vitro studies furthermore showed perchlorate to be the stronger inhibitor of thyroid iodine transport.
 Hence, the TDI for perchlorate (0.3 μ g/kg bw) was multiplied by a factor of 10 to account for the different potencies of chlorate and perchlorate in rats.

-56. In contrast to perchlorate, EFSA found it appropriate to establish an ARfD for chlorate, based on the acute haematological and renal toxicity of chlorate in humans.
-EFSA identified the formation of methaemoglobin in a 12 week controlled clinical study as a critical acute effect of chlorate and established an ARfD of 36 μ g/kg bw from the NOAEL of 36 μ g/kg, which was the highest dose tested.
-No UF for more vulnerable individuals was applied in the establishment of the ARfD as EFSA concluded the difference between the critical NOAEL and the level in poisoning cases, without induction of methemoglobinemia, to be sufficiently large to cover individuals who are potentially more vulnerable.
+55. In contrast to perchlorate, EFSA found it appropriate to establish an ARfD for chlorate, based on the acute haematological and renal toxicity of chlorate in humans.
+EFSA identified the formation of methaemoglobin in a 12 week controlled clinical study as a critical acute effect of chlorate and derived an ARfD of 36 μ g/kg bw from the NOAEL of 36 μ g/kg.
+No UF for more vulnerable individuals was applied in the derivation of the ARfD as EFSA concluded the difference between the NOAEL and the effect in poisoning cases, without induction of methemoglobinemia, to be sufficiently large.
 As with perchlorate, EFSA noted that a single acute exposure to chlorate at the concentrations found in food and drinking water would be unlikely to cause adverse effects on the thyroid, including in the more vulnerable population.